 The money you earn from renting the house out will not be all profit that you can use to pay the mortgage.
 There will be a number of expenses associated with owning and renting a house.
 You will need to pay property tax, water and electricity, garbage, heating and/or cooling, TV and internet and so on.

 If you want to rent the house you will most likely need to hire a rental agent.
 (Unless you live in the area) They will charge you 10 -20% of your revenue to manage the house for you.

 You will also need to pay for someone that clean the house (So that it looks good when guest arrives) and a gardener that tends to the garden.
 This all adds up even if they only come in once a week.

 On top of this you will need to maintain the house and make sure that it stays in good condition.

 All of this cost money.
 Owning a vacation property will cost you atleast USD 2 000 -3 000 a year.
 Most likely more if you choose to rent it out.

-Most people who rent out there vacation properties does not earn enough to pay house related cost and the mortgage.
-All to many of them does not even pay for the house related cost making the day to day operation of the house a losing affair.
+Most people who rent out their vacation properties does not earn enough to pay house related cost and the mortgage.
+All to many of them does not even earn enough to pay for the house related cost making the day to day operation of the house a losing affair.